manakupadhyay/Python-Programs/README.md

 # Python Programs
 ### These are Python scripts that I wrote when I was learning Python.
-It consists of various basics topics in Python like:
+It has various basics topics like:
 - Strings
 - Conditional Statements
 - Loops